AnantaV4/biogenesis-convergence-Description-A-convergent-framework-for-experimental-origins-of-life-research/README.md

 # Biogenesis Convergence Observatory

-**A convergent framework for turning the origin of life into a measurable engineering challenge.**
+**Turning the origin of life from debate into a scoreboard.**

-> “We don’t need to agree on the pathway.
-We just need to agree on the score.”
+> “The field doesn’t need another theory.
+It needs a shared metric and a plot that only goes up.”

-Ignited November 18, 2025 • Captain @AnantaV4
+Launched November 19, 2025
+Founder: @AnantaV4

-## Lifelikeness Score v0.1 — run it anywhere
+## Lifelikeness Score v0.1 — run it now
 ```python
 import numpy as np